YangHaolin0526/UROP-3100-project/README.md

     ```

 2. **Install Dependencies**
     Ensure you have Python and the required packages installed.
-You can install the dependencies using:
-    For Fine-tuning the model:
+    For Fine-tuning the model, you can install the dependencies using:
     ```bash
-    pip install -r requirements.txt
+    pip install -r fine-tune_requirements.txt
     ```

 4. **Prepare Data**